 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 13 Cassiopeiae, the location is 00h 31m 25.20 and +66d31`10.7 .

 13 Cassiopeiae has an apparent magnitude of 6.18 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-13 Cassiopeiae has an absolute magnitude of -0.53 which is the apparent magnitude of an object if it were 32.6 light years away or 10 parsecs from Earth.
+If you used the 1997 Parallax value, you would get an absolute magnitude of -0.53 If you used the 2007 Parallax value, you would get an absolute magnitude of -0.66.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.
-The stars temperature has been calculated at between 10000 and 30000 based on the Class Type and lookup at Wikipedia-Stellar Classification

 |Traditional Name||13 Cassiopeiae|

 |Alternative Name(s)||13 Cassiopeiae|

 |Bonner Durchmusterung||BD+65 67|

 |Right Ascension (R.A.)||00h 31m 25.20|

 |716.84 Light Years|

 |760.29 Light Years|